justinprogdev/justinprogdev/README.md

-## 👋 Hey, I'm justinprogdev
+## 👋 Hey, I'm justinprogdev.
+I'm a regular guy

 ### 🛠️ Learning Low-Level Dev in Public | Streaming the Journey | Lifelong Builder

 I'm a mid-career enterprise dev—years of C#, SQL Server, and real-world shipping.
-I’m not here to pretend I'm a systems wizard or an algorithm ninja.
-I'm here to **learn out loud**, tackle low-level Rust, and show what it really looks like to retool and grow — especially when you're not 22 anymore.
+I’m not here to pretend I'm a systems wizard or an algo ninja.
+I'm here to **learn out loud**, tackle low-level Rust, and show what it really looks like to retool and grow — especially when you're not 24 anymore.

 If you're learning late, switching gears, or just trying to get sharper — you’re not alone.